lcd-dal/feature-extraction-for-CERT-insider-threat-test-dataset/README.md

 J. Glasser and B. Lindauer, "Bridging the Gap: A Pragmatic Approach to Generating Insider Threat Data," 2013 IEEE Security and Privacy Workshops, San Francisco, CA, 2013, pp. 98-104, doi: 10.1109/SPW.2013.37.

 ## Run feature_extraction script
-- Require python3, numpy, pandas, joblib.
+- Require python3.8 & packages in `requirements.txt`.
 The script is written and tested in Linux only.
 - By default the script extracts week, day, session, and sub-session data (as in the paper).
 - To run the script, place it in a folder of a CERT dataset (e.g. r4.2, decompressed from r4.2.tar.bz2 downloaded [here](https://kilthub.cmu.edu/articles/dataset/Insider_Threat_Test_Dataset/12841247/1)), then run `python3 feature_extraction.py`
 - To change number of cores used in parallelization (default 8), use `python3 feature_extraction.py numberOfCores`, e.g `python3 feature_extraction.py 16`.